 With testosterone contributing to so many functions, low levels can make things go haywire.
 Side effects of low testosterone in males (also known as hypogonadism) include reduced bone and muscle mass, increased body fat, flushing or hot flashes, swollen or tender breasts, low libido and erection issues.
 Depression, disturbed sleep, inability to concentrate, low self-confidence and fatigue are some other subtle signs of low testosterone.4

-Low testosterone in males, also known as hypogonadism, often goes hand in hand with heart disease and impacts survival negatively.5
+Low testosterone in males, also known as hypogonadism, often goes hand in hand with heart disease

 According to studies, prostate cancer is also linked to low levels of testosterone in males.6 Testosterone deficiency also puts men at risk for developing diabetes as low levels of this hormone are associated with insulin resistance.7